paperbenni/paperbenni.github.io/content/posts/signal.md

 that discord calls still do not make your phone ring proves that this is not a trivial problem to solve.

-It has less downtime that WhatsApp.
+It has less downtime than WhatsApp.
 In fact, I have never seen it go down for a noticeable amount of time.
 Not being tied to a company whose motto includes 'move fast and break things' is a huge plus for a pretty basic tool.